rajnishm990/QRcode_generator/README.md

 # QRcode_generator
-Made using Tkinter and it converts a text or a link to a QR code and saves the QR code (image) in the same directory as this program.
+A simple GUI application made using Tkinter and it converts a text or a link to a QR code and saves the QR code (image) in the same directory as this program.

 Requirements -